What is the Geena Davis Institute on Gender in Media?

 Tassler joined Warner Bros. (then Lorimar Television) in 1990 as Director, Movies and Mini-Series, after serving as Director of Television and Motion Picture Administration for Triad Artists, Inc. She also worked at Triad as a talent agent and was responsible for managing the overall operations of the television talent department.

-Tassler was the recipient of a 2005 Imagen Award which recognizes individuals and organizations for their extraordinary contributions to the entertainment industry and celebrates the advancements of Latinos over the past two decades.
-She currently serves on the Academy of Television Arts and Sciences Foundation board of directors.
+In 2005, Tassler was the recipient of an Imagen Award, which recognizes individuals and organizations for their extraordinary contributions to the entertainment industry and celebrates the advancements of Latinos over the past two decades.
+Currently, she serves on the Academy of Television Arts and Sciences Foundation board of directors.
+She is also a member of the board of trustees of Boston University.

 Tassler is a graduate of Boston University (Bachelor of Fine Arts in Theater).
 She began her career assisting in all aspects of running the Roundabout Theatre Company in New York, Manhattan's only regional theater.